rcorgel/mobility-spatial-scale/README.md

-# spatial-resolution
+# spatial-resolution-sri-lanka
-Evaluating the impact of spatial aggregation on infectious disease modeling results.
+Evaluating the impact of mobility data spatial aggregation on infectious disease modeling results.

 The repository structure is as follows:
 - 01: importation of data and creation of crosswalks